sgryco/ftdi-dspic-icsp/README.md

 For the moment, it is in developpement.
-It has only been tested with a dsPIC33EP512MU810 (USB STARTER BOARD)
+It has only been tested with a dsPIC33EP512MU810 (USB STARTER BOARD) It supports ICSP programming of program memory and configuration registers, programming of the Enhanced ICSP program executive, and using the EICSP to do full programming.

 # FTDI wiring
 You can use any pin to connect to PGC, PGD and MCLR, adjust the lib/dspic33e_ftdi.h file accordingly